Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias

 \subsection{Implementation Details and Hyperparameters}

-We implemented the model using Python and PyTorch 2.0.
+I implemented the model using Python and PyTorch 2.0.
 Training utilizes the chunked dataset (374 chunks) on an NVIDIA RTX 4080 SUPER GPU (16GB VRAM).
 The training process requires approximately 4 hours to convergence.
-We employ early stopping based on validation perplexity with a patience of 30 epochs.
-To ensure the rigorous isolation of the impact of Smart Embedding, we design a controlled ablation study.
+I employ early stopping based on validation perplexity with a patience of 30 epochs.
+To ensure the rigorous isolation of the impact of Smart Embedding, I design a controlled ablation study.
 Both the "Smart ON" (using Smart Embedding) and "Smart OFF" (using Naive Embedding) configurations utilize the exact same hyperparameters, summarized in \Cref{tab:hyperparameters}.
 The sole difference between the two experiments is the activation of the Smart Embedding layer.

 Full hyperparameter details and the source code for the model and training pipeline are provided in Appendix D and will be made available on GitHub (Link Placeholder) to ensure reproducibility.
 This controlled experimental design ensures that any performance differences observed in Chapter 6 can be attributed solely to the architectural choice of Smart Embedding versus Naive Embedding, rather than confounding factors.